UbiquityDotNET/Llvm.NET/docfx/articles/Samples/codegeneration.md

 contains properties and methods to handle target specific support.
 Furthermore, an application may not need to use all of the possible target architectures so the application selects to register/initialize support for specific targets.
 This reduces startup time and resource commitments to only what is required by the application.
-In this sample that is handled in the contructor of the target dependent details.
+In this sample that is handled in the constructor of the target dependent details.
 Most compiler type applications would allow command line options for the CPU target variants and feature sets.
 For this sample those are just hard coded into the target details class to keep things simple and focused on the rest of the code generation.